|William Anthony Hauser

 On July 16th the POWs were boarded onto the Nissyo Maru for transport to Japan and moved and dropped anchor at the breakwater in the harbor.
 The ship remained there until July 23rd when it moved and dropped anchor off Corregidor at 2:00 P.M.
 It remained there overnight and sailed the next day as part of a convoy.
 On July 26th one of the ships in the convoy was sunk at 3:00 A.M.
 At 8:00 A.M., on July 28th, the ships reached Takao, Formosa, and sailed at 8:00 P.M. the same day, for Moji, Japan.
 From July 30th to August 2nd, the ships sailed through a storm, which kept submarines away, and arrived in Japan on August 4th at midnight.

 Upon arriving in Japan, Bill was then sent to Omine Machi, and worked as a slave laborer in a coal mine.
 In Bill's opinion, the POWs were worked as they were slowly being starved to death.
+The POWs worked in a coal mine which had been condemned as unsafe before the war.
+If the Japanese believed the POWs were not working hard enough, the POWs were beaten.

 Bill believed that had the atomic bomb not been dropped, the prisoners would have been killed by the Japanese or would not have been able to survive another winter.
 When news of the surrendered reached the POWs, they remained in Omine Machi for a month living off supplies being dropped by the B-29's.